Lane Kenworthy, The Good Society

-America is commonly considered a laggard in government social programs.
+The United States is commonly considered a laggard in government social programs.
 It has fewer public programs (no sickness insurance or paid parental leave).
-Some of the programs it has are on the low end in generosity.
+Some of the programs it has aren’t especially generous.
 It relies less on universal programs available to all citizens and more on means-tested programs available only to individuals or households with low income.
 It encourages employment but provides limited support for those who struggle in the labor market.
 America’s laggard status isn’t surprising, as the country is on the low end with respect to many of the key causes of public social program generosity: citizen antipathy to big government, weak labor unions, no true left political party, lots of veto points in the political system.8

 Yet this is only part of the story.
 In the United States a sizable amount of money is spent on private social programs.
 The biggest of these are firms’ expenditures on health insurance and pensions for their employees.
 Also, the large spending levels in some affluent countries are misleading because the benefits that are paid to individuals or households are taxable, so some of the money goes right back to the government.
 Moreover, households spend some of their benefits on items that are subject to consumption taxes, which means even more of the money returns to the government.
 A more accurate measure of social spending is therefore public net (rather than gross) expenditures plus private expenditures.9